Organization Descriptions from the National Archives Catalog

 - responds to need and demand as identified through public consultation

-These archival descriptions are published in the Archival Research Catalog (ARC).
+These archival descriptions are published in the Online Catalog.
 This is the first time the data is available as raw data in XML format.

 Researchers, veterans, family historians and genealogists, academics, and records managers.